SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Image_Processor.md

 ### Data Flow: The Two Ways to Access Image Descriptions

-The `ImageProcessor` provides two powerful mechanisms for passing the aggregated text descriptions to the rest of the workflow.
+The `ImageProcessor` provides two mechanisms for passing the aggregated text descriptions to the rest of the workflow.

 1. **Direct Output (`{agent#Output}`)**: The node **always** returns the aggregated string of descriptions as its